-Dr. Tomescu is currently in her last year of fellowship at The Children's Hospital of Philadelphia in the Division of Adolescent Medicine.
+Dr. Tomescu is an Associate Program Director with the Penn-CHOP Internal Medicine-Pediatrics Program and the Adolescent Medicine Fellowship Director.
 She is board certified in internal medicine.
 Previously, she attended the University of Pennsylvania School of Medicine, and has lived in Philadelphia for the past 15 years.

 The core of Dr. Tomescu's clinical interests is caring for medically- and psychosocially-complex youth as they transition from pediatric to adult care.
 She has maintained her adult clinical practice during her fellowship so she can explore different transition models, and serve as the primary care doctor of a diverse set of adult patients, aged 16 through 88.
 In her adolescent practice, she also sees a wide variety of patients; some for primary care, others as consults, and many for family planning (sexual health).